 What Is a Comparative Market Analysis?

-It’s how Realtors® determine the listing price of your home
+It’s how REALTORS® determine the listing price for your home

 How listing price affects time on market

 Luxury homes and special properties may require a longer marketing period to ensure the advertising reaches the greatest number of potential buyers.
 Most homes will sell soon after they are posted to MLS®.
 A price that is too high or too low can create a disadvantage to the seller so I try to list and market homes at the right price, at the right time of year, to the right buyers.
 This ensures that you receive the best possible price in the shortest period of time.
 Please contact me with your questions about Blue Mountains home prices.
 I am always available to take your call or respond to email and texts.